Towards understanding two-level-systems in amorphous solids -- Insights from quantum circuits: Introduction

 \section{Introduction}

-\textbf{Two-Level-Systems in amorphous materials - } The properties of amorphous or glassy material are dominated by the observation that they have short range atomic order without long-range order.
+\textbf{Two-Level-Systems in amorphous materials - } The properties of amorphous or glassy material are dominated by the absence of long-range order in the atomic lattice.
 Even though they have been studied for decades, there is still a surprisingly large amount that is not understood about such materials.
 Despite the randomness of the atomic arrangements, and even independent of their chemical composition, most amorphous solids display surprising similarities in their properties at temperatures below a few Kelvin.
 This \emph{universality} is typically explained via the so-called standard tunneling model (STM), whose basic principle is that the low-temperature behaviour of glassy systems is dominated by the presence of two-level defects (TLS) within the material.
 These defects are in general not due to impurities inside the materials, but rather emerge from the deviations away from crystalline order which characterise the amorphous state.
 Due to their low energy, such two-level defects are typically saturated at high temperatures.
 However as the material is cooled, these additional degrees of freedom become available and can dominate the low temperature properties.

 In general, the STM is exceptionally good at describing the low-temperature behaviour of most amorphous materials~\cite{Enss:2005, Esquinazi:2013}.
 As this approach treats the defects at a phenomenological level, it can be used across many different systems.
 However, it leaves one fundamentally important question unanswered - what is the underlying microscopic nature of the two-level defects?